alwil/best-code-practices/code_robustness.md

 >_Before relying on a new experimental device, an experimental scientist always establishes its accuracy.
 A new detector is calibrated when the scientist observes its responses to known input signals.
 The results of this calibration are compared against the expected response._

+#### How do you now check the validity of your analysis?

 ---

 # Unit testing
 Unit testing is a generic testing approach.

-Your software is tested by focusing on smaller units, for instance a series of functions or class.
+Your software is tested by focusing on smaller units, for instance a function or class.

-Extra packages\imports are needed

 - in python with [pytest](https://docs.pytest.org/en/7.1.x/) or [unittest](https://docs.python.org/3/library/unittest.html)
+_(Extra packages\imports are needed)_
 - in Matlab with [Testing frameworks](https://nl.mathworks.com/help/matlab/matlab-unit-test-framework.html)

 ![bg right:40% width:400](img/unit-testing.jpg)